Viasat Internet in Illinois at a Glance

 Viasat provides near-100% coverage across Illinois through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in Illinois that has a clear view of the southern sky.
 This includes southern Illinois communities near Carbondale, the rural Quad Cities outskirts, and central Illinois farming towns, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

 For Illinois specifically, satellite coverage is particularly beneficial given the state's flat prairies and farmland stretching south from the Chicago metropolitan area.
-Homes in southern Illinois communities near Carbondale, the rural Quad Cities outskirts, and central Illinois farming towns that have waited years for cable or fiber can get connected immediately with Viasat.
+Homes in southern Illinois communities near Carbondale, the rural Quad Cities outskirts.
+Central Illinois farming towns that have waited years for cable or fiber can get connected immediately with Viasat.
 Families in rural Illinois can keep up with Big Ten sports and stream their favorite shows through Viasat's unlimited Unleashed plans.

 Viasat Illinois FAQ